m0ru/bak/02a_state_of_the_art.md

 As the simplest implementation of this architecture consists of only a single function and a component that feeds actions into it, the learning curve is relatively shallow compared to Flux and almost flat compared to Angular's MVC.

 Redux profits from immutable data-structures for the app-state almost even more than Flux.
 The reducer function is supposed to be stateless and side-effect free (i.e. pure).
 In this particular case this means that parts of the system, that still hold references to the previous state, shouldn't be influenced by the state-update.
 If they want the new state, they'll get notified through their subscription.
-Using immutable data guarantees this side-effect freeness to some extend (nothing can prevent you from accessing the global `window`-scope in javascript though, so ideally don't do that).
+Using immutable data guarantees this side-effect freeness to some extend (nothing can prevent you from accessing the global `window`-scope in JavaScript though, so ideally don't do that).
 This property also means, that you should try to move as much busieness logic as possible to the reducer, as it's comparatively easy to reason about and thus debug.
 For all things that require side-effects (e.g. anything asynchronous like networking) action-creators are the go-to solution -- same as in Flux.

 <!--